A lot of people ask me about how to become a Certified Management Accountant (CMA).

 - Best CMA Study Materials

-6. Register for a CMA Exam Part After Week 6 of Your Study Plan
+Step 7.
+Register for a CMA Exam Part After Week 8 of Your Study Plan

-There is no better way to light a fire under your studying than to register for one part of the exam.
+There is no better way to light a fire under your studying than to register for one part of the exam on an upcoming CMA exam date.

 There are three exam windows you can register for each year: